 If you’re the investing type, now may be a good time to purchase some shares in a prominent CBD company!
-The industry is exploding into life thanks to new legislation which makes it legal to purchase non-psychoactive CBD oil in almost every state in America.
-Expectations are high for the CBD market and while the market was worth just over $200 million in 2016, Forbes believes it will top the $2 billion barrier by 2020.
+The industry is exploding thanks to new legislation which makes it legal to purchase non-psychoactive CBD oil in almost every state in America.
+Expectations are high for the CBD market, and while the market was worth just over $200 million in 2016, Forbes believes it will top the $2 billion barrier by 2020.

 Obviously, such a growth in any industry means a rapid rise of new companies.
-This scenario can be a nightmare for prospective CBD buyers because there are unquestionably some disreputable companies performing dodgy practices.
+This scenario can be a nightmare for prospective CBD buyers because there are unquestionably some disreputable companies with dodgy practices.
 In this article, we are not going to analyze the CBD industry from an investment point of view but rather look at the problems that have been associated with this rapid growth.
 Problems that have caused numerous patients to lose money.

 The Try Before You Buy Shipping Scam

-High-quality CBD oil is expensive, so it’s only natural to want to perform a ‘test’ before shelling out a larger sum.
+High-quality CBD oil is expensive, so it’s only natural to want to perform a test before shelling out a larger sum.
 An increasing number of sellers offer CBD oil samples for the price of shipping.
 In other words, you receive a small bottle of CBD for as little as $5.
 If this deal sounds too good to be true, that’s because it often is!